bm-droid488/mumax3-trials/README.md

 # mumax3-trials
-A box that contains my  first approach on Mumax3 on Google Colab
+A box that contains my  first approach to Mumax3 on Google Colab